Bureau of Indian Standards

-The Bureau of Indian Standards (BIS) is the National Standards Body of India under Department of Consumer affairs, Ministry of Consumer Affairs, Food & Public Distribution, Government of India.
-It is established by the Bureau of Indian Standards Act, 2016 which came into effect on 12 October 2017.
-The Minister in charge of the Ministry or Department having administrative control of the BIS is the ex-officio President of the BIS.
-BIS has 500 plus scientific officers working as Certification Officers, Member secretaries of technical committees and lab OIC's.
+The Bureau of Indian Standards (BIS) is India's National Standards Body under the Department of Consumer Affairs, Ministry of Consumer Affairs, Food & Public Distribution, Government of India.
+It's a statutory body created by the Bureau of Indian Standards Act, 2016, which came into effect on 12 October 2017.
+BIS formulates Indian standards, operates product, system and service certification schemes, including the ISI mark and the Compulsory Registration Scheme for electronics, administers hallmarking of gold and silver jewellery, and enforces the mandatory standards that the central government imposes through Quality Control Orders.